kubernetes/community/contributors/design-proposals/customresources-subresources.md

 // CustomResourceSubResourceStatus defines how to serve the HTTP path <CR Name>/status. type CustomResourceSubResourceStatus struct {
-    // The JSON path (e.g. “.status”) of the status of a CustomResource.
-    // The whole object is transferred over the wire, but only the status can be mutated via the /status subresource.
-    // StatusPath is restricted to be “.status” and defaults to “.status”.
-    StatusPath string `json:“statusPath,omitempty”`
-    // The JSON path (e.g. “.spec”) of the spec of a CustomResource.
-    // SpecPath is restricted to be “.spec” and defaults to “.spec”.
-    // Changes to the specified JSON path increase the “.metadata.generation” value.
-    SpecPath string `json:“specPath,omitempty”`
 }

 // CustomResourceSubResourceScale defines how to serve the HTTP path <CR name>/scale.